Founder, President & Executive Director

 Community Engagement, Program Coordinator & Facilitator

 Victoria (Vickie) Tugwell is Crescent Moon’s Program Coordinator & Facilitator.
 She recently joined Crescent Moon.
 She was drawn to the program because of her own experience with recovery.
-Her journey has been through multiple addictions and mental health challenges.
+Her journey has been through mental health challenges.
 She felt Crescent Moon’s program offered many lenses of self-discovery and aligned with her own experience of healing through self - expression and her connection with animals.

 She is a strong advocate for recovery and believes that it is possible to move from the isolation and shame associated with addiction to an engaged and meaningful life.

 On her journey, she found her place in the world as a Mindfulness Instructor, Body Positive Facilitator and Yoga12SR Instructor.
-With the gift of sobriety, she has been able to fulfill her dream of becoming an Intuitive Healer, Certified Massage Therapist, and an Animal Osteopath.
+With the gift of recovery, she has been able to fulfill her dream of becoming an Intuitive Healer, Certified Massage Therapist, and an Animal Osteopath.